 How do I get a building permit?

-**Scheduled inspections NOT CANCELLED by 8:30 A.M. on date of inspection may incur a re-inspection charge.
+**Scheduled inspections NOT CANCELLED by 12:00 P.M. the day prior to inspection may incur a re-inspection charge of $55.00.

-What time will the Inspector be at the location for an in inspection?
+What time will the Inspector be at the location for an inspection?

+We DO NOT provide exact times for the inspection.
+All projects must be 100% ready on the day of scheduled inspection by 8 am.
 Our Inspectors work hard to complete every inspection each day.
 Sometimes it is difficult for them to set a time due to unforeseen problems that often occur in the field.
-We ask that the inspection be completed between 9 AM and 4 PM on the day of the inspection.
+We ask that the inspection be completed between 8:30 AM and 4 PM on the day of the inspection.

 How do I know if my inspection passed?